 Human Subject Review

 Background: The human subjects review process for course, capstone, and ILC projects has recently altered (see outline of concerns courtesy of Amy Gould below).
 Mike is seeking guidance on what sort of review process we would like to see for MPA student projects and how to assure students hold to standards for ethical research in capstone projects.
-Please come prepared with concerns or questions about HSR for MPA student projects and with thoughts about what we should ask from administration about HSR review.

-Obstacles concerning HSR/IRB reviews for student projects in ATPS and Capstone (Amy Gould):
+Obstacles concerning HSR/IRB reviews for student projects in ATPS and Capstone:

 1) Due to staffing changes/desk responsibilities in the Deanery, there is not a functioning IRB at this time.
 Instead, Karen Gaul and 2 readers might provide "feedback" on applications, but the formal review process is dysfunctional/non-existent at this time.
 Especially for research deemed "exempt”.
 Students do not need to submit an HSR and faculty are encouraged to provide ethics oversight to student projects via classroom activities/assignments.
 We usually always include the HSR as part of our deliverables in ATPS and Capstone with submission to the Deans for review.
 However, it seems this is no longer an option.